koii-network/docs/koii/the-koii-token/add-koii-to-exchange/kpl-tokens.md

 ### Freeze Authority

-It may be necessary, for regulatory compliance, for an SPL token issuer to hold freeze authority over accounts associated with its mint, allowing them to freeze assets in any of these accounts.
+It may be necessary, for regulatory compliance, for an KPL token issuer to hold freeze authority over accounts associated with its mint, allowing them to freeze assets in any of these accounts.
 Assets in a frozen account cannot be used until the account is thawed.
-The freeze authority's public key will be registered in the SPL token's mint account.
+The freeze authority's public key will be registered in the KPL token's mint account.

-## Basic Support for the SPL Token-2022 (Token-Extensions) Standard
+## Basic Support for the KPL Token-2022 (Token-Extensions) Standard

-SPL Token-2022, aka Token Extensions, is the most recent standard for creating synthetic tokens and adds many new optional features.
-If you already support SPL tokens, adding support for token extensions is relatively easy.
+KPL Token-2022, aka Token Extensions, is the most recent standard for creating synthetic tokens and adds many new optional features.
+If you already support KPL tokens, adding support for token extensions is relatively easy.
 The CLI tool will work for both, the `preTokenBalances` and `postTokenBalances` fields include Token-2022 balances, and associated token accounts work the same way.

 Two changes you should note:

 1. Querying RPCs for Token-2022 accounts must be done separately using the `TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb` program ID.
-2. Normal SPL token accounts require 165 bytes, however extensions can increase this amount.
+2. Normal KPL token accounts require 165 bytes, however extensions can increase this amount.
 As an example, the immutable owner extension would add an additional 5 bytes.
 This extension is always added to the ATA program, so Token-2022 account will have a minimum size of 170 bytes.

 ## Extension-Specific Considerations